Overall Course Details

 - There is no need to return the chips post race

 - Official time results available online.
-The URL will be posted here weeks before the race
+The URL is located on this website.

 - No chip/race number.
 No time.
 No exceptions